Social facilitation: Evaluation approach

-Evaluation Apprehension Theory
+Evaluation apprehension theory

-In 1972, Nickolas Cottrell came up with Evaluation Apprehension Theory.
+In 1972, Nickolas Cottrell came up with evaluation apprehension theory.
 This theory also explains the evaluative pressure as the source of increased productivity in presence of others rather than the arousal response identified by Zajonc.
 The theory assumes that people learn from experience that the source of most reward and punishments are other people they interact with.
 Therefore, people associate social situations with evaluation and hence, feel apprehensive in presence of other people.
 The evaluation apprehension improves performance on simple tasks but is debilitating in more complex and difficult tasks.

-Self-presentation Theory
+Self-presentation theory

 Self-presentation theory is another evaluation approach to social facilitation.
-The theory posits that social facilitation is a product of people's motivation to maintain positive self image or face in presence of others.
+The theory posits that social facilitation is a product of people's motivation to maintain positive self-image or face in presence of others.
 This motivation leads people to behave in ways to form good impressions and therefore results in social facilitation in evaluative situations.
-In situations that were non evaluative or less evaluative, social facilitation effects were often eliminated.
+In situations that were non-evaluative or less evaluative, social facilitation effects were often eliminated.
 In addition, when individuals were more confident, they performed better in evaluative situations in presence of others as compared to working alone.